 The Next Game

-This has been at the top of my list.
-Every day.
-The demands of real life keep me fairly occupied, but on most days I manage to push forward in some way on that subject.
+My next game sits squarely at the top of my list.
+While the demands of Real Life™ keep me occupied, on most days I manage to push forward in some way on that subject.
 The short answer is, I’m working on a new title now, but it won’t be finished before the end of the year.
 The product looks really solid.
 I’m just not ready to do the teaser thing yet.